j-wrob/j-wrob/README.md

 - 👋 Hi, I’m @j-wrob
 - 👀 I’m interested in improving my automation skills in UI, REST API and performance testing
 - 🌱 I’m currently learning Grafana k6, TypeScript + Playwright
-- ⚡ Fun fact: everyday I'm getting older
+- ⚡ Fun fact: me

 <!---
 j-wrob/j-wrob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.